niarepo/nlp_al_quran/README.md

 # Al-Quran Karim NLP using R

 * Al-Quran Karim Malay keyword analysis using R
-* The Malay translation is from - http://www.surah.my
+* The Malay translation source is from - http://www.surah.my

 ## Changes Log
 * 1.0 - Committing code to github